Robert S Peckar and Denis Serkin1

 - Those two appointed parties select a third who must be independent and neutral.

 - The DRB will promptly render a decision.
-That decision will be binding on the conduct of the parties while the project is under construction, but not binding upon their legal rights.
-In other words, if the DRB directs the employer to pay the contractor additional compensation for claimed extra work, the employer must do so; however, after the project, the employer may assert that it had no legal obligation to make that payment and seek reimbursement from the contractor.
+Normally, the finality of the DRB's decision will depend on its authority under the parties' contract.
+Typically, the DRB's decision will be binding on the conduct of the parties while the project is under construction but not binding upon their legal rights.
+In other words, if the DRB directs the employer to pay the contractor additional compensation for claimed extra work, the employer must do so.
+However, after the project, the employer may assert that it had no legal obligation to make that payment and seek reimbursement from the contractor.
 Experience indicates that few project participants challenge DRB decisions at the end of the project simply because there have been no unresolved disputes, and the incentive to go to arbitration or litigation, with all the accompanying disruption and expense, is far less attractive under those circumstances.
 Additionally, if the DRB functions as it should, its decision is likely to be respected by the parties.

 v Planned early negotiation

+Typically, litigators prefer a later resolution, believing that their clients' best interests are served by first beating up the adversary a bit.
+However, most clients typically prefer the security of an earlier resolution – again, construction companies are in the business of building, not litigating.
 Planned early negotiation (PEN) is unique in that the parties agree to negotiate at the outset instead of focusing on contentious resolution.
 This approach is atypical because offering to negotiate at an early state of a dispute is traditionally considered a sign of weakness.
 Parties committed to PEN agree to forgo the typical posturing and instead agree to focus on early case assessment, business concerns, costs and time, and ways to resolve disputes (i.e., mediation, a neutral or a conciliator).
-To avoid derailing the process, the parties are best served by entering an agreement to negotiate that should set forth the parties' desire to negotiate and the steps and mechanisms the parties will utilise to achieve that goal.
-Key to a successful PEN process is the parties' understanding of their respective positions as well as a joint effort to identify potential third-party claims and similar other obstacles to a negotiated resolution.
+To avoid derailing the process, the parties are best served by entering into an agreement that should set forth the parties' desire to negotiate and the steps and mechanisms the parties will use to achieve that goal.
+It is important that the parties understand each other's risks and commercial considerations during their discussions – and these factors should drive a positive business outcome.
+Key to a successful PEN process is the parties' understanding of their respective positions, and a joint effort to identify potential third-party claims and similar other obstacles to a negotiated resolution.

-Mediation is an extremely valuable process, which, while not adjudicative, is basically an enhanced negotiation aided by a neutral facilitator known as the 'mediator'.
-The mediator assists the parties in their negotiation and helps them achieve resolution and closure.
+Mediation is an extremely valuable process, which, while not adjudicative, is basically an enhanced negotiation aided by a neutral facilitator, known as a mediator, who assists the parties in their negotiation and helps them achieve resolution and closure.
 The key advantage of mediation is that the process focuses on finding a practical resolution of a dispute as opposed to adjudicating the parties' contentions and rights.

-In the international construction world, the fact that parties speak different languages and bring different cultural attitudes and prejudices (particularly as to the obvious need for a commitment to compromise) adds to that scepticism as one or more parties refuse to believe that a mediator not from their country and culture can lead them fairly through a negotiation process; many reject mediation because they refuse to accept that what they tell the mediator in confidence will remain in confidence.
+In the international construction world, the fact that parties speak different languages and have differing cultural attitudes and prejudices (particularly as regards the obvious need for a commitment to compromise) adds to that scepticism as one or more parties refuse to believe that a mediator who is not from their country and culture can lead them fairly through a negotiation process; many reject mediation because they refuse to accept that what they tell the mediator in confidence will remain in confidence.
 Another factor to consider when agreeing to mediation is the good faith of the parties participating in the process.
-Because of mediation's non-binding nature, the parties are not pressured to be fully prepared, as in arbitration or DRB proceedings.
-Hence, it is especially important that parties mediate, and prepare for mediation, in good faith to avoid the scenario where one of the participants chooses to treat mediation as a mere formality and not as an opportunity to resolve the dispute.
+Because of mediation's non-binding nature, there is no pressure on the parties to be fully prepared, as in arbitration or DRB proceedings.
+Hence, it is especially important that parties mediate, and prepare for mediation, in good faith to avoid a situation in which one of the participants chooses to treat mediation as a mere formality and not as an opportunity to resolve the dispute.

 vii Ad hoc ADR